renovatebot/renovate/docs/usage/configuration-options.md

 ### matchSourceUrls

-Here's an example of where you use this to match exact package urls and prevent accidental grouping:
+Here's an example of where you use this to match exact package urls:

 ```json
 {